By Amy Brunner, Wellness Services Manager at Twin Towers Senior Living Community

 Here’s a chart we created that can help:

 Amy Brunner is the Wellness Services Manager at the fitness & wellness center at Twin Towers, The Connection, where you will find an expertly trained team who develops workout routines and exercises that are personalized to your goals.
-The fitness center offers a variety of classes and equipment specifically designed for those aged 50+.
+A variety of classes are available and equipment is specifically designed for those aged 50+.
 The Aquatic Center includes a 75-foot heated pool, aquatic bikes, and a whirlpool.